rusctzec/davis_final-project/README.md

 # Malleary

-A multiplayer drawing game.
-Built with React, Lance.gg, and MongoDB.
+A multiplayer drawing game.\
+Built with React, Lance.gg + Socket.io (WebSockets), and MongoDB.

 ## Table of Contents